 - Strategies for effectively lobbying your elected officials

-Participants will network with one another, receive advocacy training, and learn how to leverage their networks to engage their communities and policymakers in taking action.
+Participants will network with one another, receive advocacy training, and learn how to leverage their networks to engage their communities and policymakers to take action.
 The conference will culminate in a lobby day on Capitol Hill.

 The Lemkin Summit is named in honor of Raphael Lemkin, a Polish-Jewish lawyer who was an ardent activist and tireless defender of human rights.
 Lemkin coined the term “genocide” in 1944, lobbied the UN for genocide to be added to international law, and participated in the drafting of the Convention on the Prevention and Punishment of the Crime of Genocide.

-Cost: Registration fee covers training, materials, and most meals; accommodations and travel are not included.
+Cost: Registration fee covers training, materials, and some meals and snacks; accommodations and travel both to the summit and at the summit are not included.